vrona/FHE.Chess/docs/Project_Flow.md

     n_active = 84               # Maximum number of active neurons
     return_quant_tensor=True    # except the last Sigmoid activation
     ```

-    *  **Training and Validation losses**<br>
+    *  **Training and Validation losses**

     Normal and quantized models' training, validation results show that models are very close and the latter needs, at one point, more time to learn.<br>
     Indeed, as there is a lost of float precision and not all the neurons are activate, models have been trained twice longer only to scrape together more precision.<br>
-    It enabled to keep the slope of learning while keeping important parameters such as learning_rate.<br>
+    It enabled to keep the slope of learning while keeping important parameters such as learning_rate, number of hidden_layers and criterion identical.<br>

     Below, the visualizations display similarities where for:
     - Source models: Orange are Normal (aka not-quantized) models, Green are quantized ones,
     - Target models: Orange are Normal (aka not-quantized) models, Blue are quantized ones.

-    Model's accuracy clear vs fhe simulation

     *   Source:

         <div align="center"><img src="../images/train_losses_source.png" style="width:'50%'"/></div><br>